 Line 46: citations about coexistence are needed here

-The citations are provided now (L 48) Line 54: can more information be provided here, how many species exist, typically how many coexist
+The citations have been provided (L 48) Line 54: can more information be provided here, how many species exist, typically how many coexist

-We have written six species and cited references to papers that reveal details (L 63-66).
-Out of brackets: in Western Norway, mixed settlements may contain purebreds of M. edulis, M. trossulus and M. galloprovincialis together with all possible their hybrids (Simon et al. 2020).
+We have written six species and cited references to papers with details (L 63-66).
+To note, in Western Norway, mixed settlements may contain purebreds of M. edulis, M. trossulus and M. galloprovincialis as well as all the possible hybrids between them (Simon et al. 2020).

 Line 59: can you provide the correlates specifically?
 Is salinity included in this, since it becomes important later on?

-We have explained what is meant by temperature correlates: ice extent and primary production (L 69-71)
+Temperature correlates are ice extent and primary production.
+This is now explained in the text (L 69-71)

 Line 84: suggest adding “a” before the word mosaic